single-spa/single-spa.js.org/versioned_docs/version-6.x/shared-webpack-configs.md

     // This changes whether package names that start with @your-org-name are
     // treated as webpack externals or not.
 Defaults to true
     orgPackagesAsExternal: true,

+    // optional, defaults to false
+    // This changes the webpack output.libraryTarget so that the output bundle is in System.register() format
+    // Older versions of webpack-config-single-spa outputted System.register() format by default, so this
+    // option exists for backwards compatibility for organizations who haven't yet upgraded to SystemJS
+    outputSystemJS: false,

     // optional, defaults to 1
     // This is the rootDirectoryLevel that is passed to https://github.com/joeldenning/systemjs-webpack-interop